 Hand-made ravioli is a treat.
 However, for the lactose intolerant, it can be a problem.
-This Ground Pork ravioli is one of a handful of delicious ravioli recipes that I will offer that just happen to be low in lactose.
+This Ground Pork ravioli is one of a handful of delicious ravioli recipes, like my mushroom ravioli, that I will offer that just happen to be low in lactose.
 This is primarily by avoiding ricotta — a soft cheese that is hard on the system for those intolerant, and replacing it with Parmigiano Reggiano and aged Pecorino Romano.
 With these substitutions and accommodations of texture, even those without issues with lactose will find these a treat.

 Notes on Ingredients